Holographic metals at finite volume: The model

 In the context of finite-temperature field theory, the system is described by a grand canonical ensemble where particles and antiparticles constitute distinct thermal excitations within the Fock space~\cite{Kapusta:2006}.
 Both species contribute additively to the energy density and pressure, whereas the charge density is determined by the net particle number ({\em i.e.}, the difference between particle and antiparticle populations)~\cite{Glendenning:1997}.
 Consequently, the equations of state take the form

 where $f(p,\mu)$ is the distribution function, and $\mu$ and ${\bar \mu}$ denote the particle and antiparticle chemical potentials, respectively.
-Here, we have assumed a particle charge of $+1$ (following the minimal coupling convention detailed in Appendix~\ref{app:star}).
+The quantity $g$ counts the number of fermionic species.
+Here, we have assumed a particle charge of $+1$ (following the minimal coupling convention detailed in Appendix A).

 Focusing on static and stable electron star configurations, we impose the equilibrium condition $\bar{\mu} = -\mu$.
 This condition implies a locally balanced creation and annihilation of particle-antiparticle pairs but does not imply symmetry in the number densities ($n \neq \bar{n}$)~\cite{Landau:1980}.
 Instead, the system sustains a net conserved charge density $\sigma$ determined by the value of $\mu$.
-Substituting $\bar{\mu} = -\mu$, transforming to the dimensionless energy variable $\epsilon = E/m$, and rescaling according to Eq.~\eqref{eq:rescale}, the equations of state yields
+Substituting $\bar{\mu} = -\mu$ and transforming to the dimensionless energy variable $\epsilon = E/m$, the equations of state yield